Infinitesimal deformations of rational surface automorphisms: Kummer surfaces

 \subsubsection{Second proof by sheaf theory}

-We start by fixing some conventions and notations.
-For any group $G$ and any vector space $W$, a $G$-module means a \textit{contravariant} representation of $G$ in $\mathrm{GL}(W)$.
+We start by fixing some conventions and notations that are specific to this section.
+For any group $G$ a $G$-module will mean a right $G$-module, that is a \textit{contravariant} representation of $G$ on some vector space.
 We denote the vector space $\mathbb{C}^2$ by $V$.
-If nothing else is specified, we consider $V$ as a natural $\mathrm{GL}(2; \Lambda)$-module, where a matrix $M$ acts by $M^{-1}$.
+The same convention goes for equivariant vector bundles: they will all be right equivariant (\textit{see} \S \ref{serre}).
+If nothing else is specified, we consider $V$ as a natural right $\mathrm{GL}(2; \Lambda)$-module, where a matrix $M$ acts by $M^{-1}$.
 We start by the two following exact sequences of sheaves:

 \underline{\textit{First exact sequence of sheaves on $\widetilde{\mathcal{A}}$ relating $\mathrm{T} {A}$ and $\mathrm{T}\widetilde{\mathcal{A}}$ via the blowup map $\delta$}}

 This sequence is $\mathrm{GL}(2; \Lambda)$-equivariant and $G$-equivariant.
 Let us explain its construction: the first map is the differential of the map $\delta \colon \widetilde{\mathcal{A}} \rightarrow \mathcal{A}$ corresponding to the blowup of the nine points in $S$; as a sheaf morphism it is injective.
 For any $i$ with $1 \leq i \leq 9$ and any point $[\ell]$ in $E_i$ (corresponding to a line $\ell$ in $\mathrm{T}_{p_i} \mathcal{A}$), the image of $(\delta_{*})_{[\ell]} \colon \mathrm{T}_{[\ell]} \widetilde{\mathcal{A}} \rightarrow \mathrm{T}_{p_i} {\mathcal{A}}$ is precisely the line $\ell$.
 Thanks to the Euler exact sequence \cite[Prop.
 2.4.4]{Huybrechts}